 Cámara Chica is a British Council filmmaking project that sends UK mentors to run filmmaking workshops in overseas countries, funded by monies from the Official Development Assistance (ODA) programme.

 Cámara Chica - which broadly translated in English means ‘Little Cameras' - aims to develop the knowledge of educators and community leaders in various countries, equipping them with the skills needed to teach digital filmmaking to young people, and to introduce young people to filmmaking and visual storytelling.
+Each country's Cámara Chica project will have its own locally-tailored name - the first, in Nepal, is titled 'Camera Sika', which translates as "Camera Learning".

 The project speaks to many of the ideas that underpin the UK's ‘Film: 21st Century Literacy' policy.
 The project proposes activity that aims to go beyond a simple transfer of expertise, by pioneering a new approach to the way we think about the relationship between children, filmmaking and visual literacy.
 To this end ‘Cámara Chica' sits firmly within a skills agenda but also has a significant societal, educational and developmental dimension.